Version Control For Mentoring

 Step-by-step guide to implementing version control for mentoring

-2. Choose a Tool: Select a version control system that aligns with your needs.
+2. Choose a Tool: Select a version control system that aligns with your goals and technical expertise.

 Do'sDon'ts